Paris Orly Airport: Father insists son "not a terrorist"

 "I said I didn't forgive him 'because you hurt a policeman.'"

-While the father has been released by authorities, Belgacem's brother and a cousin are still being questioned.
+Belgacem's brother and a cousin were still being questioned Sunday.

 Airport scene